digital-asset/daml-katacoda/getting-started/build-and-run/6_use_app.md

 ![Bob Follows Alice](/daml/courses/getting-started/build-and-run/assets/create-daml-app-bob-follows-alice.png)

 To make this relationship reciprocal, [open the UI](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com) in a separate browser tab.
 (Having separate windows/tabs allows you to see both you and the screen of the user you are following at the same time.)
 Once you log in as the user you are following - Alice, you’ll notice your name in her network.
-In fact, Alice can see the entire list of users you are follwing in the Network panel.
-This is because this list is part of the user data that became visible when you started follwing her.
+In fact, Alice can see the entire list of users you are following in the Network panel.
+This is because this list is part of the user data that became visible when you started following her.

 ![Alice Sees Bob](/daml/courses/getting-started/build-and-run/assets/create-daml-app-alice-sees-bob.png)

-When Alice starts follwing you, you can see her in your network as well.
+When Alice starts following you, you can see her in your network as well.
 Just switch to the window where you are logged in as yourself - the network should update automatically.

 ![Bob Sees Alice](/daml/courses/getting-started/build-and-run/assets/create-daml-app-bob-sees-alice-in-the-network.png)